SunilPark1129/typestr-frontend/README.md

 ## Project Description

 - A game website that requires users to type the alphabet quickly without typos.
+- Since I'm using a free serverless, it may takes about 1 to 3 minutes to wake up to server to use the record.

 ## Features
 > Features that I would like to introduce.